 And I’m so grateful that I was able to juggle schedules and move work and childcare days around to get out to Woodland Valley Campground in Phoenicia, New York, tucked into the Catskills at the foot of Slide Mountain.

 The tidy campground established by the Civilian Conservation Corps in the early 1930s, was practically empty on this Wednesday in October, and we had our pick of sites.
 Signed off on all the bear disclaimers and bundles of firewood purchased, we pitched our domestic domes on the bend of a gentle stream that slipped over a shallow, rocky river bed.
 And attended to very important matters, like setting the beer to cool in the stream.
 Nice work, Sue.

-Crunching leaves underfoot, we strolled to the trailhead which led to substantial ascents to the ridgeline, but we only had enough daylight for a healthy scramble part of the way up.
+Crunching leaves underfoot, we strolled to the trailhead which led to substantial ascents to the ridge line, but we only had enough daylight for a healthy scramble part of the way up.
 This was a power camping round, but we did it all: Jiffy Pop on the fire, a gourmet feast of rich black beans and Alaskan salmon (thank you Iliama Fish Co.) and s’mores roasted over the fire pit.
-There was strong French press coffee in the morning and the newest trick in the outdoorsy book: heating individual scented face wipes in a pot of bowling water to freshen and warm up in the morning.
+There was strong French press coffee in the morning and the newest trick in the outdoorsy book: heating lavender-scented face wipes in a pot of bowling water to freshen (and warm up) in the morning.
 My idea of a spa retreat.
 It was nourishing on every level, and I can’t wait to return in the spring…

 With somewhat regular desk jobs (translation: less free-roaming vacation time) this past year, summer travel was more about the long weekend away and revisiting tradition.
 Some old, like time spent at the family cottage (100 years old this summer!) in Bellaire, Michigan.